-If you have been following my blog for the past year, you are aware that I have a professional book that is currently in the publication process.
 Maximizing School Librarian Leadership: Building Connections for Learning and Advocacy will be published by ALA Editions in June, 2018.
-As a preview to the book, I will be using one blog post a month to share a one-page summary of each of the nine chapters in the book.
+As a preview to the book, I am using one blog post a month to share a one-page summary of each of the nine chapters in the book.

 What you will find in this chapter: